ajaynadig/burdenEM/README.md

 ### Step 2 subcommands
 Each step 2 subcommand requires a `studies.tsv` file as its first positional argument.
 It outputs a single table, which will be located within a `tables` subdirectory of the directory containing the `studies.tsv` file.
 This table is named with the same prefix as the `studies.tsv` file and with the name of the subcommand.

     The subcommands are:
     - `heritability`: computes heritability components for each study
     - `polygenicity`: computes several polygenicity metrics
     - `distribution`: Computes the number of genes required to explain various fractions of heritability
     - `replication`: Calculates p-value replication metrics between a primary study and other studies for the same trait.
 Requires specifying a `--primary_dataset`.
     - `effect_replication`: Calculates effect-size replication metrics between a primary study and other studies for the same trait.
 Requires specifying a `--primary_dataset`.
+Not supported for binary traits.

 ### Step 2 options
 - `studies_file` (required)